ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/DESIGN_PHILOSOPHY_AND_VISION.md

 This discipline complements RTL’s exception-free guarantee, ensuring both **predictability** and **safety** at the API boundary.

+### 🛡 Thread-Safe by Design

+RTL achieves thread-safety through a combination of compiler guarantees and immutability.
+Each `CxxMirror` is constructed as a `static` local, relying on C++11’s atomic, thread-safe initialization.
+Once constructed, a mirror becomes immutable, ensuring that all subsequent queries and operations are inherently safe across threads.

+Multiple independent reflective universes can coexist by instantiating `CxxMirror` with different template indices.
+Each universe is isolated, self-contained, and guaranteed to be thread-safe by design.

+> *"You can think of **`CxxMirror<0>, CxxMirror<1>, ...`** as distinct reflective universes — singletons enforced by the compiler, safe by default, and free of runtime locking overhead."*

 ### 🎁 Transparent Handling of Smart Pointers

 Reflection should never feel like a cage.